 Standardizing a portfolio’s positions into one unit.

 The black swan theory or theory of black swan events is a metaphor that describes an event that comes as a surprise, has a major effect, and is often inappropriately rationalized after the fact with the benefit of hindsight.
-Developed by Nassim Nicholas Taleb to explain why proliferation of high-profile, unpredictable but outside-the-normal events, and why they’re hard to predict.
+Developed by Nassim Nicholas Taleb to explain why proliferation of high-profile, unpredictable but outside-the-normal events happen, and why they’re hard to predict.

 The option-pricing formula published by Fischer Black and Myron Scholes, which requires five inputs (stock price, options strike, interest rate, time to expiration, and volatility) to arrive at a price.

-A Bollinger Band® is a chart indicator in which lines, or bands, are typically plotted two standard deviations above and below a simple moving average.
+A chart indicator in which lines, or bands, are typically plotted two standard deviations above and below a simple moving average.
 Because standard deviation is a measure of volatility, Bollinger Bands adjust to the market conditions.
 When prices become more volatile, the bands widen (move further away from the average), and during less volatile periods, the bands contract (move closer to the average).
 Technical traders often view tightening of the bands as an early indication that the volatility is about to increase sharply.

 A bonds adjusted basis immediately after purchase is greater than the total of all amounts payable on the debt instrument after the purchase date, other than qualified stated interest.”
 Layman’s terms: You paid more than the SRPM – hence the word “premium.”